aedobbyn/women-chi-ultimate/compile.md

 <br>

-Is there a signif difference in combined satisfaction and inclusion scores between womens and mixed players?
+Is there a significant difference in combined satisfaction and inclusion scores between womens and mixed players?
 No, p = 0.841